Skip to main content

 • “A visual novel-like point & click game featuring a cyberpunk adventure characterized by pixel graphics and anxiety-inducing background music.”

-• “The game feels more like a creative blend of graphic design and storytelling, catering more to book readers or movie enthusiasts than to serious gamers.”
+• “That short game is more like a creative blend of graphic design with a fictional story, and it is prepared for you more like for a book reader or a movie enthusiast, rather than a very serious gamer.”

 Buy Sovietpunk: Chapter one